sr99622/libonvif/README.md

 ```

 Now delete the `local` .git directory and replace with the `remote` .git directory.
 The local repository is now the base configuration for the remote.
 Add the submodules back into the repository.
+The pybind11 submodule needs to be checked out to a specific version.
 If any new files were added into any of the repositories, it will be necessary to git add them.
 Finally, commit and push.

 ```
 cd migrate/local